Neel-Shah-29/SOCIABLAST/README.md

 ### SOCIABLAST!

 People can **chat** , send **images** , execute various **bot features** in the chat room discussion.
 We have also created a great chat room system configuration with high security of **Login** and **Password** for each user.
 Appropriate validations are also applied to Login and Password.
+Users can also send the images in the chat room joined.

 ![login](https://user-images.githubusercontent.com/84740927/150297063-2490c634-100a-46b9-ab06-fc726626b9ec.png)